Commercial Solar System Design

 - Firm hold of the substructure is crucial

-- Cables as an important connection between component
+- Cables as an important connection between components not

 On-grid Solar system